 Having previously served on the Kent Executive for a number of years, as selector and co-manager of the Amy Rose side, she became an England selector in 2020.

-As she continues to play bowls competitively, Sandy is very much looking forward to using her experience and expertise to contribute to a successful Team England campaign at Birmingham 2022.
+As she continues to play bowls competitively, Sandy used her experience and expertise to contribute to a successful Team England campaign at Birmingham 2022.
+England’s women won Gold and Silver.

 Para Team Manager